papidb/hug-tf-week-three/README.md

 State is stored in an S3 bucket (versioned, encrypted, native lockfile) created by the `bootstrap/` configuration.
 The backend `key` is `hug-tf-week-three/terraform.tfstate`.

+> **Single-environment scope.** `ENVIRONMENT` changes resource names/tags, but
+> the backend `key` is fixed, so all environments share one state file.
+Switching
+> `dev` → `staging` therefore mutates the same state rather than creating an
+> independent environment.
+That is intentional for this single-environment
+> challenge; separate environments would use separate backend keys, Terraform
+> workspaces, or root configurations.

 ### Database password and state (lab tradeoff)